 - have difficulties reading and understanding basic health information, which is associated with higher mortality

 - are less likely to vote or take part in public and community life

-There are many reasons why people may not have learnt to read as children, but Read Easy has been set up to minimise the stress and embarrassment involved in learning to read as an adult, by providing confidential, one-to-one tuition at flexible times and in discreet and convenient places.
+There are many reasons why people may not have learnt to read as children.
+Read Easy reading coaches minimise the possible stress and embarrassment involved in learning to read as an adult by providing confidential, one-to-one tuition at flexible times and in discreet and convenient places.